 Biodegradable trash bag

-The raw material used is potato starch.
-Potato cultivation, of plant origin, is renewable.
-On the other hand, fossil material, such as oil, is exhaustible.
+The raw material used can vary from one factory to another.
+The first is potato starch.
+Potato cultivation, which is of plant origin, is renewable.
+Conversely, fossil fuels, such as oil for HDPE or LDPE bags, are depletable.

 Filter by